wuresearchgroup/wuresearchgroup.github.io/_pages/openings.md

 <br>

 ## Openings for graduate students <br>
-**We are currently recruiting highly self-motivated Master students to join our group.** Opportunities are broadly in the areas of molecular simulations of polymeric materials, machine learning for acceletrated multiscale modeling and materials design, and thoeretical advancement of polymers.
-The exact projects will vary and should reflect our mutual interests and funding.
+**We currently have one (1) Ph.D. position available in our group** The topic is related to machine learning for multiscale simulations of polymers with first-principle accuracy.
 Interested students are encouraged to email `zhenghao.wu@xjtlu.edu.cn` with your CV and research interests.
 More details can be found on [Doctoral Admissions](https://www.xjtlu.edu.cn/en/admissions/doctoral) page. <br><br>
-The funded positions with corresponding project titles are listed below:<br>
-**Project** Machine Learning for Multiscale Simulations of Polymers with First-Principle Accuracy (1 Ph.D.)  <br><br>

 ## Undergraduates and high school students<br>
 We welcome interested undergraduate and high school students to our lab.** We have multiple projects available for students who are interested in getting hands-on experience with machine learning, molecular modelling, polymer simulations in the general area of chemistry, physics, and chemical engineering.
 You can email `zhenghao.wu@xjtlu.edu.cn` with your interests and background.<br><br>